Q. What are the specifications of the Hoks?

 The 145 has a little more “ski” DNA in it.
 This makes the 145 better for medium to large skiers wanting to use the Hoks in a more downhill fashion.
-The 145 has a bit more glide as well, but is less maneuverable in tight spaces.
+The 145 has a bit more glide as well, but is less maneuverable in really tight spaces.
 The 145 has a bit more floatation for deep snow and BIG skiers.

 The 125 is better as a snowshoe substitute for most all users and for lighter ski focused users.
-The 125 is more maneuverable, better in thick woods and brush, lighter, and a little better grip.
+The 125 is more maneuverable, better in thick woods and brush, lighter, and a slightly better grip.
 The 125 is also easier to control for those unfamiliar with skis.